DKE-Data/agrirouter-gps-info-app/README.md

 The source code misses the following sensitive information to be buildable:

 1.)
+To build the agrirouter DotNet SDK,

+2.)
 The API Code for the Google Maps integration.
-Get your code [in your google developer account](https://cloud.google.com/maps-platform/) and enter it in the file [AndroidManifest.XML](/Agrirouter/AndroidManifest.XML) at __android:name="com.google.android.geo.API_KEY"__
+Get your code [in your google developer account](https://cloud.google.com/maps-platform/) and enter it in the file [AndroidManifest.XML](/Agrirouter/Agrirouter.Android/Properties/AndroidManifest.XML) at __android:name="com.google.android.geo.API_KEY"__

-2.)
+3.)
 The ApplicationId and the CertificationVersionId have to be entered from an application generated in the agrirouter UI.
 See [the agrirouter documentation](https://docs.my-agrirouter.com/agrirouter-interface-documentation/latest/applications.html).
-These codes need to be entered Agrirouter/Common/Constants.cs
+These codes need to be entered [Constants.cs](/Agrirouter/Agrirouter/Common/Constants.cs)